Sagamihara Kanagawa, Japan Travel Guide

 Artifacts unearthed from the region illustrate early human settlement.

-Exhibits on historical traditions and routine life.
+Exhibits on historical traditions and ordinary life.

 Displays detailing the city's post-war growth and transformation.

-Interesting activities suitable for visitors of all ages.
+Fun things to do suitable for visitors of all ages.

 Several ancient burial mounds (Kofun) and spots show early human settlement.
 The Sagamihara City Museum offers context for these findings.